oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/15-downgrade-pdb/downgrade-pdb.md

     -- Be sure to hit RETURN
     ```

-    * Since our session is in the *YELLOW* PDB, we can use `shutdown` and `startup` to just restart the PDB, not the entire CDB.
+    * Since your session is connected to *YELLOW*, you can use `shutdown` and `startup` to just restart the PDB, not the entire CDB.

     <details>
     <summary>*click to see the output*</summary>